michal-glos-brq/LSTM-from-scratch/docs/README.md

 Because of custom CLI arguements for each dataset, argparse gymnastics had to be done.
 This means all CLI runs have to be written in this format:
 `src/lstm-cli.py -ds=sum_float -te=10 -tr=10 -ev=10 -d=cpu -bi -m=mean train`
 In other words - all parameters need to be entered with equation sign (short or long versions of flags could be used) if they require a parameter.
 Otherwise, the code would fail.
+This was kind of a hack and argparse does not really like it, so this order has to be admitted, otherwise it protests ...